codecheckers/codecheckers.github.io/guide/community-process.md

 Every CODECHECK is unique, just as the associated research article.
 The codechecker can thereby rely on the examples below and future published CODECHECKs for good practices and approaches for codechecking.
-Reach out to fellow codecheckers in the [CODECHECK discussion forum](https://github.com/codecheckers/discussion/issues) if you face any problems.
+Reach out to fellow codecheckers in the [public CODECHECK discussion forum](https://github.com/codecheckers/discussion/issues) if you face any problems, or use the [internal team discussion](https://github.com/orgs/codecheckers/teams/codecheckers) if you need to consult in private.

 ------